AhmedRaba/QuoteApp/README.md

 # QuoteApp
-This Android app allows users to manage quotes, including adding, viewing, editing, and deleting them.
+This Android app allows users to manage quotes, including adding, viewing, and deleting them.
 It utilizes Room for local data storage and offers a user-friendly interface.

 ## Features